-This course introduces students to the intellectual practices and institutional networks that sustain the work of writing.
-Bridging the divide between creative and academic literary production, the course explores a range of histories and methods to illuminate their social contexts.
-Investigating key institutions of literary culture and scholarship (e.g. coteries, schools, readings, conferences, journals, archives), students will familiarize themselves with the interpersonal processes that support literary research and will collaborate on final creative-scholarly projects.
+This course introduces students to the practices, networks, and traditions that sustain the work of writing and storytelling in their myriad forms.
+Bridging the divide between creative and academic literary contexts, the course explores a range of histories, methods, and critical interventions to illuminate what it means to write within and for a given community.
+Examining key institutions of literary culture, scholarship, and community building (e.g., archives, movements, readings, journals, conferences), students will become familiar with the social processes that support literary research and will collaborate on final creative-scholarly projects.

 ENGL 260 is an approved Culture and Creative Expression course for Cap Core requirements.

 For the focus of the course each term, see the "Courses" page on the English Department website.